 That’s not the point.
 It’s not even fair to try to compare them, no more than to compare a 2020 Mac with a 2011 model — though, not in the way you might expect.

-I won’t talk about the CPU being better, as I need not that much power to run my apps and have never replaced a laptop because of a beefier CPU (a cooler one, that I did: I hate noise).
-But the Mac’s screen is amazing (despite it being shiny), and it’s silent (fan noise is easy to fix with ThinkPad, though), it’s thin and light.
+I won’t talk about the CPU being better, as I need not that much power to run my apps: I have never replaced a laptop because of a beefier CPU (a cooler one, that I did: I hate noise).
+But the Mac’s screen is amazing (despite it being shiny), and it’s silent (fan noise is easy to fix with ThinkPad, though), it’s thin and it’s light.
 And there is macOS, and so many great apps.
 And then, of course, everyone around you knows how cool you are, since you’re using a Mac.

-But…there is one thing that make all its ‘betterness’ useless to me while I was stuck in lockdown: I could not make it work.
+But…there is one thing that made all the Mac ‘betterness’ useless to me while I was stuck in lockdown: I could not make it work.

 I’ve no issue with hardware failing.
 It happens all the time.
-What I do have an issue with, is a brand making it hard for its customer to (try to) fix it for no good reason.
-Apple is not the only one to do that, but it’s leading the way.
+What I do have an issue with, is a brand making it hard for its customers to (try to) fix it, for no good reason.
+Apple is not the only one to do that, but they’re leading the way.